How to find publishing and journalism graduate jobs

 - the BBC ’s two-year advanced journalism apprenticeship scheme.

-Applying only to formal traineeships or graduate programmes limits your chances of success – as well as there being fewer vacancies available overall, there might not be any opportunities in the region where you would prefer to live (organisations running graduate schemes and traineeships tend to be based mainly in London and the south-east of England).
+Applying only to formal traineeships or graduate programmes limits your chances of success – as well as there being fewer vacancies available overall, there might not be any opportunities in the region where you would prefer to live (organisations running graduate programmes and trainee schemes tend to be based mainly in London and the south-east of England).
 Fortunately, there are plenty of other options to consider.

 Sign up for email alerts or keep checking back regularly, as you never know when vacancies will arise.

-Widening your search to include SMEs and less well-known publication names will give you more opportunities to apply for – and make it easier to find – a role that’s right for you.
+Widening your search to include SMEs and less well-known publication names will give you more opportunities to consider, making it easier to find a role that’s right for you.
 At an SME you’re more likely to be given early responsibility and the chance to voice your ideas, as well as assisting with a variety of projects from day one.

-A good starting point for tracking down these opportunities is the Writers’ and Artists’ Yearbook , which contains lists of UK book, newspaper and magazine publishers.
-Then see if each one has a ‘careers’, ‘jobs’ or ‘work for us’ page on its website with vacancies advertised.
+A good starting point for tracking down prospective employers is the Writers’ and Artists’ Yearbook , which contains lists of UK book, newspaper and magazine publishers including their office locations and the genres they publish.
+Make a longlist and see if each organisation has a ‘careers’, ‘jobs’ or ‘work for us’ page on its website with vacancies advertised.
 If not, you can try applying speculatively ( see the next section for more on this ).